marbletracks/marbletrack3.com/content/parts/the_triple_splitter_small_marble_catcher.md

 date = 2018-11-15T10:23:59+09:00
 +++

-This catches small marbles almost immediately after they hit the Triple Splitter.
+This catches small marbles almost immediately after they hit the [Triple Splitter](/p/ts).
+This hangs from the Triple Splitter, suspended above the [Back Right Medium Landing Zone](/p/brmlz).
+It sends marbles down to the [Right Side Small Landing Zone](/p/rsslz).

+History:

+* 29 Apr 2019: small marbles now roll out properly, but they have not yet been fully tested within the final film.

-As of Nov 2018, the marbles do not roll out from under the Triple Splitter onto the [Little Wiggly Track](/p/lwt/), but they should.
+* 15 Nov 2018: small marbles do not roll out from under the Triple Splitter onto the [Little Wiggly Track](/p/lwt/), but they should.